Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Model and methods

-$\tau$ represents the time constant of the system. $\sigma$ is a non-linear activation function. $x_j$ are the components of the vector $\mathbf{X}$ of the input signal.
-The matrix elements $w^{Rec}_{ij}$ are the synaptic connection strengths of the matrix $\mathbf{W^{Rec}}$ and $w^{in}_{ij}$ the matrix elements of $\mathbf{W^{in}}$ from the input units.
-Where, as already mentioned in Section \ref{INTRODUCCION}, matrices have recurrent weights given from a normal distribution with zero mean and variance$\frac{1}{N}$.
+$\tau$ represents the time constant of the system. $\sigma()$ is a non-linear activation function. $x_j$ are the components of the vector $\mathbf{X}$ of the input signal.
+The matrix elements $w^{Rec}_{ij}$ are the synaptic connection strengths of the matrix $\mathbf{W^{Rec}}$ and $w^{in}_{ij}$ are the matrix elements of $\mathbf{W^{in}}$ from the input units.
+The network is fully connected, and matrices have recurrent weights given from a normal distribution with zero mean and variance $\frac{1}{N}$, as already mentioned in Section \ref{INTRODUCCION}.

 The readout in terms of the matrix elements $w^{out}_{ij}$ from $\mathbf{W^{out}}$ is: